 - Turn off the pot and fold in the raisins.
 Enjoy!

-- Nix the raisins - If you don’t like raisins, you can get rid of them altogether or replace them.
-Other various dried fruits would taste delicious as well.
-For example, dried cranberries, banana chips, apple chips, dried apricots, etc. would all be delicious with rice pudding.
+- Nix the raisins - If you don’t like raisins, you leave them out, or replace them with other dried fruits.
+For example, dried cranberries, banana chips, apple chips, dried apricots, etc.

 Eileen Moran Griggs